goldeneggg/structil/README.md

 // names of struct fields
 g.Names()

-// return true if struct has a "fname" field g.Has(fname)
+// return true if struct has a "fName" field g.Has(fName)

-// get "fname" field value of the original struct as string g.String(fname)
+// get "fName" field value of the original struct as string g.String(fName)

-// return true if "fname" field value of the original struct is float64 g.IsFloat64(fname)
+// return true if "fName" field value of the original struct is float64 g.IsFloat64(fName)

 // convert from struct to map[string]interface{}
 g.ToMap()

+// get as `Getter` if "fName" field is a (nested) struct gNest, ok := g.GetGetter(fName) gNest.NumField() gNest.Names()

 ```

 See [example code](/example_test.go#L7)